leafoflegend/html-trees/README.md

 My advice is to start by sketching out the object described in the first test as a `red box` in the file `1909-Flex/fundamentals/trees/test/trees.test.js`.
 You should be sketching this out in `ourTree` as a JS object.

 Once you have the `redBox`, it is time to start working on the `treeMaker` function, that should be able to render that `redBox` to the DOM.
 Do not use the actual HTML file!
 That will immediately fail the test.

+### Viewing
+You can view the DOM you've built by opening your `index.html` file in your browser.